-Prerequisite: Introduction to Drawing and Painting
+Prerequisite: Foundations in Art 2D, Introduction to Drawing and Painting

 Challenge yourself by bringing your skills to a higher level of sophistication.
 An emphasis in a variety of wet and dry materials will be utilized with drawing, painting, printmaking, mixed media and the use of the Adobe Creative Suite Software programs.
 Students will begin to build a portfolio for college applications and, if they choose, for the AP Drawing and 2-Dimensional Design Portfolios.